pietrzakacper/tic-tac-toe-ai/README.md

 * Information about current game state

 ### Usage Examples:
-Standard data format, used to exchange information about current game state.
+This is standard data format, used to exchange information about current game state.
 Board property is one-dimensional array which consists of field characters: *[ 'x', 'o', 'e']*. **'e'** stands for empty field.
 0th index of board array coresponds to left-top field, 1st index corresponds to center-top field and so on...
 ``` javascript
 var data = {